Quantum Encoding and Analysis on Continuous Time Stochastic Process with Financial Applications: INFORMATION EXTRACTION

 \section{INFORMATION EXTRACTION}

 Besides the state preparation problem, another challenge of QCTSP is to decode the compressed process and rebuild the information of interest.
-To extract desired information from QCTSP, instead of the discrete summation $\mathbb{E}[f(S_n)]=\sum_{\mathbf{j}\in K^n}f(\text{sum}\{\mathbf{x(j)}\})\mathbb{P}[\mathbf{X}=\mathbf{x(j)}]$ as studied in \cite{blank2021quantum}, one needs to evaluate its continuous counterpart, i.e., the integral of random variable $X$ on time $t$.
+To extract desired information from QCTSP, one needs to evaluate its continuous counterpart, i.e., the integral of random variable $X$ on time $t$, instead of the discrete summation $\mathbb{E}[f(S_n)]=\sum_{\mathbf{j}\in K^n}f(\text{sum}\{\mathbf{x(j)}\})\mathbb{P}[\mathbf{X}=\mathbf{x(j)}]$ as studied in \cite{blank2021quantum}.